 Instructions

-- Lightly crush the whole rainbow peppercorns using a mortar and pestle.
+- Lightly crush the whole rainbow peppercorns using a mortar and pestle, keeping them coarse to control the flavor.
 Set aside.

-- Season chicken thighs with salt and black pepper on both sides.
+- Season the chicken thighs with salt and freshly ground black pepper on both sides.

-- Heat olive oil in a large skillet over medium-high heat.
-Sear chicken thighs for 3-4 minutes per side until golden brown.
+- Heat the olive oil in a large skillet over medium-high heat.
+Sear the chicken thighs for 3-4 minutes per side until golden brown.
 Remove and set aside.

-- Reduce the heat to medium, then add the butter, shallots, and garlic to the same skillet.
-Sauté for 1-2 minutes until the shallots are soft and fragrant.
-Add crushed peppercorns and thyme sprigs; cook for 30 seconds.
+- Reduce the heat to medium.
+Add the butter, shallot, and garlic to the same skillet and cook for 1-2 minutes until soft and fragrant.
+Stir in the crushed peppercorns and thyme sprigs, cooking briefly to release their aroma.

 - Pour in the brandy or cognac and scrape up any browned bits from the bottom of the pan.
 Let it simmer for 1-2 minutes to reduce slightly.
-Stir in the chicken broth, bring to a boil, then reduce the heat and simmer for 5 minutes.
+Stir in the chicken broth, bring to a boil, then reduce the heat and simmer for 5 minutes to build the sauce.

-- Stir in heavy cream and let it simmer for 1-2 minutes until slightly thickened.
-Return chicken thighs to the skillet, coating with the sauce.
-Simmer for 2 minutes.
+- Stir in the heavy cream and let the sauce simmer for 1-2 minutes until slightly thickened.
+Return chicken thighs to the skillet, spooning the sauce over the top.
+Simmer for about 2 minutes until heated through.

 Notes